 What is E-Waste?

 E-Waste is an abbreviated term used to denote Electronic Waste including electronic products that are unwanted, not working, and nearing or at the end of their “useful life.”
-Computers, TV Set, stereos, photocopy machine, and printers are everyday electronic products.
+Computers, TV Sets, stereos, photocopy machines, and printers are everyday electronic products.

-According to the E-Waste (Management) Rules, 2016 'E-Waste' means any electrical and electronic equipment, whose life has been ended or in part discarded as waste by the consumer or bulk consumer as well as rejects from manufacturing industry, refurbishment industry and repair processes.
+According to the E-Waste (Management) Rules, 2022 'E-Waste' means any electrical and electronic equipment, whose life has been ended or in part discarded as waste by the consumer or bulk consumer as well as rejected from the manufacturing industry, refurbishment industry, and repair processes.

 Who is a Refurbisher?

-According to the E-Waste (Management) Rules, 2016 “Refurbishment” is a process in which improvement of used electrical and electronic equipment as listed in Schedule I for extending its shelf life for its originally supposed use and distribute constant within the market or returning to owner is carried out.
+According to the E-Waste (Management) Rules, 2022 “Refurbishment” is a process in which improvement of used electrical and electronic equipment as listed in Schedule I for extending its shelf life for its originally supposed use and distribute constant within the market or returning to the owner is carried out.

 A refurbisher is a person who will carry out the whole process of refurbishment in his/her business premises.